Pembroke Pines, FL

-When you come in every six months for your checkup, we will do an exam and a cleaning.
+When you come in every six months for your checkup, we will do an dental exam and a dental cleaning.
 The cleaning part of the checkup removes any built-up tartar and plaque from your teeth.
 While that is very important, the examination is just as important, if not more so.
 During this time, one of the expert team members here at Everglades Family Dental will carefully look at your teeth, gums, lips, and other parts of your mouth.
 We look for any potential problems or signs of disease during this exam.
-If we find anything, we can then do further analysis or discuss treatment options.
+If we find anything, we can then do further analysis or discuss treatment options for further periodontal care and mainteance.

 What to Expect When You Come in for an Exam